nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The `redo` command does the opposite — it calls `Model#redoAddressBook()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the address book to that state.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index `addressBookStateList.size() - 1`, pointing to the latest address book state, then there are no undone AddressBook states to restore.
 The `redo` command uses `Model#canRedoAddressBook()` to check if this is the case.
-If so, it will return an error to the user rather than attempting to perform the redo.
+If so, it will return an error to the CS2100 TA rather than attempting to perform the redo.

 </div>

 Step 5.
-The user then decides to execute the command `list`.
+The CS2100 TA then decides to execute the command `list`.
 Commands that do not modify the address book, such as `list`, will usually not call `Model#commitAddressBook()`, `Model#undoAddressBook()` or `Model#redoAddressBook()`.
 Thus, the `addressBookStateList` remains unchanged.

 ![UndoRedoState4](images/commands/UndoCommand/UndoRedoState4.png)

 Step 6.
-The user executes `purge`, which calls `Model#commitAddressBook()`.
+The CS2100 TA executes `purge`, which calls `Model#commitAddressBook()`.
 Since the `currentStatePointer` is not pointing at the end of the `addressBookStateList`, all address book states after the `currentStatePointer` will be purged.
 Reason: It no longer makes sense to redo the `add n/David …​` command.
 This is the behavior that most modern desktop applications follow.

 ![UndoRedoState5](images/commands/UndoCommand/UndoRedoState5.png)

-The following activity diagram summarizes what happens when a user executes a new command:
+The following activity diagram summarizes what happens when a CS2100 TA executes a new command:

 <img src="images/CommitActivityDiagram.png" width="250" />